canjiali/PARADE/README.md

 done
 ```
 The above snippet also exists in `scripts/run.convert.data.sh`.
-Note that if you're going to run the code on TPU, you need to upload the training/testing data to GCS.
+Note that if you're going to run the code on TPU, you need to upload the training/testing data to Google Cloud Storage(GCS).

 If you bother getting the raw text from Anserini,
 you can also replace the `anserini/src/main/java/io/anserini/index/IndexUtils.java` file by the `extra/IndexUtils.java` file in this repo,